yandex/odyssey/INTERNALS.md

 #### Router

 Handle client registration and routing requests.
-Does client-to-server attachment and detachment.
+Do client-to-server attachment and detachment.
-Ensures connection limits and client pool queueing.
+Ensure connection limits and client pool queueing.
 Handle implicit `Cancel` client request, since access to server pool is required to match a client key.

 Router works in request-reply manner: client (from relay thread) sends a request message to